TeamofMIS/meet/index.md

 </head>
 # Meeting Record

-Welcome to the subgroup meeting page of Team [Prof. Ding](http://som.hfut.edu.cn/wgp/web/js_nr.jsp?id=1000012012800035), this page will collect some documents from our subgroup meeting, usually update every Tuesday.
+Welcome to the subgroup meeting page of Team [Prof. Ding](http://som.hfut.edu.cn/wgp/web/js_nr.jsp?id=1000012012800035), this page will collect some documents from our subgroup meeting, usually update every Monday.

 ## Schedule